 Some animal products, like chicken broth or beef extract, are obvious and easy to spot.
 But others have innocuous-sounding names that you’d never suppose are associated with animals.
 That’s where this list comes in.

 Given that animal-derived substances are everywhere and often unlabeled, it’s essentially impossible to avoid all exposure to them.
-But familiarizing yourself with the items on this list will help you to avoid the most common animal-derived substances.
+But familiarizing yourself with the items named here will help you to avoid the most common animal-derived substances.

 Animal Ingredients List

-The following ingredients are categorized by whether they appear in food, cosmetics, alcohol, or clothing.
-A complete discussion of the economic and ethical implications of these substances appears in chapter 24 of the Ultimate Vegan Guide.
+The following items are categorized by whether they appear in food, cosmetics, alcohol, or clothing.
+A complete discussion of the economic and ethical implications of animal ingredients appears in chapter 24 of the Ultimate Vegan Guide.

 Animal Ingredients in Food Products: